 Guitar strings play a pivotal role in your tone.
 A new set of good-quality guitar strings have a zing to them that breathes life into every strumming pattern and make the high-end chime like a bell.
 This brightness and richness, however, diminishes over time.

 Believe it or not, your fingers are the primary suspect for the ‘grime scene’ that accumulates on the strings and fretboard.
 This grime (or gunk) is a mixture of dead skin, dirt, and oils transferred from your fingertips that get caught in the grooves of the strings from continuous use.

 Over time, you are left with strings that appear blackened and dirty as the build-up increases.
 Worse yet, the dirt alters how your guitar strings vibrate.
 It eventually leads to a dull and lifeless guitar tone.
 This can drastically change your playing and listening experience.

 We’ve done a detailed post on how often you should change guitar strings that you ought to check out.
-In this post, we’ll provide you with a guide to all the methods and means to clean your strings.
+In this post, we’ll provide you with a guide to all the methods and means to clean your strings (assuming you don’t own a guitar cleaning kit).
 Before that, let’s start with some basic ways to get the most of what you have.

 - How to Maintain and Improve Guitar String Lifespan?